drufball/yosai/_drafts/iga.md

 Keta pushed him playfully.
 "So prickly.
 I am saying that the connection will just happen.
 You should focus on the compatibility.
 The more you embody the ideal that connects you to a surge, the more likely it's power will come when you call."

 Moto only had a day.
-He wasn't going to be making any big changes to his personality in that time, so he was probably going to be stuck with whatever ideals he had currently.
-He couldn't think of anything that stood out at the moment.
-But there had to be a lot of newcomers in the same boat.
+He wasn't going to be making any big changes to his personality in that time, so he was probably stuck with whatever ideals he had currently.
+He couldn't think of anything that stood out at the moment, but there had to be a lot of newcomers in the same boat.
 And Iruka had said the exam was designed to heighten their ideals.
 He'd just have to trust that process.

 What he really needed was to know more about the houses.
 If he had a choice about which ideal to strengthen during the exam, he wanted to know which house was going to give him the biggest advantage.

-Standing near the entrance to the dojo was a group of kids already wearing black.
+Standing near the entrance to the dojo was a group of kids wearing black.
 Those who grew up in Iga.
-"I'm going to go talk to those people by the door and try to learn more about the houses.
+"I'm going to go talk to those people by the door and learn more about the houses.
 Care to join?"
 Keta shrugged and followed after him.

 Moto and Keta stood next to the group of three, waiting for a moment to interject.
-Two of the individuals, a boy with a crashing wave on his back and one of the girls with a mountain symbol like Iruka, stood listening to the third who spoke animatedly.
+Two of the individuals, a boy with a crashing wave on his back and one of the girls with a mountain symbol like Iruka, stood listening to a girl who spoke animatedly.
 She was tall and thin, with long black hair that tossed back and forth around her head as she gestured.
 She laughed and slapped the boy on the shoulder.

-After a moment, the group noticed Moto and Keta and turned towards them.
-The girl who had been speaking earlier stuck out her hand to shake.
+After a moment, the group noticed Moto and Keta, turning towards them.
+The girl who had been speaking stuck out her hand to shake.
 "Hello!
-You're two of the newcomers right?"
+You're two of the newcomers, right?"

 Moto stared down at the hand for a moment, caught off guard.
-The girls eyes were scrunched up in a smile.
+The girl's eyes were scrunched up in a smile.
 He clasped her hand slowly.
-She shook his hand vigorously.
+She shook vigorously.

 "Welcome to Iga."
 She turned to Keta and stuck her hand out again.
-Keta grabbed her hand and pulled her into a hug.
+Keta grabbed and pulled her into a hug.
 "Oh!"
 She quickly returned the gesture.
 "You were one of the people Iruka said already had a resonance, right?"

-Keta stepped back, smiling himself.
+Keta stepped back, smiling at Moto.
 "She hugs much better than you."
 Keta turned back to the girl.
 "Yes, I am a fire dancer.
 My name is Keta Gracetouch."

 "Shoot!
 Where are my manners.
 My name is Fumi Soundstealer.
 Nice to meet you Keta."

 Moto's mind reeled.
-He didn't hear as the other two introduced themselves.
+He didn't bother to listen as the other two introduced themselves.
 Soundstealer was one of the most infamous Daggers alive.
 Most Iga fighters tried to remain anonymous for fear that a reputation might disrupt their work.
 But Soundstealer was known across Yosai for the high profile assassinations and sabotage missions they took.

 Missions like singlehandedly wiping out Moto's entire village.

 Moto swallowed hard.
 "Soundstealer?
-As in you're related to _the_ Soundstealer?"
+As in... you're related to _the_ Soundstealer?"

 "Oh yeah, it's my dad's name."
 The girl deflated for a moment, but quickly brightened.
 "Someday I'm going to earn my own name, though!"